Bozhidar4/ChatHistory/README.md

 				- example: <b>2022-12-05</b><br />
 				- data is currently available for December 5th and 6th.
 If necessary, additional data can be added by modifying <b>DbContextGenerator.cs</b>
 		- <b>aggregation Level</b> - dropdown: select either of the values<br />
-				- value 0: display all events separately<br />
+				- value 0: display all events for the selected date separately<br />
 				- value 1: display all events for the selected date grouped by event type<br />